President Moon Jae-in will meet U.S. President Joe Biden on May 21 at the White House.

-The Blue House said on Friday that holding a face-to-face summit amid the Covid-19 pandemic shows the importance of the alliance between the two countries.
+The Blue House said Friday that holding an actual summit amid the Covid-19 pandemic shows the importance of the alliance between the two countries.

 “Through this meeting, we hope that the two leaders will reaffirm the solidarity of the Korea-U.S. alliance and expand and develop a comprehensive and reciprocal partnership based on friendship between the two leaders and two countries' people.”

-President Moon said Tuesday that he hopes the summit serves as an opportunity to coordinate the direction of their policy toward North Korea.
+President Moon had said Tuesday that he hopes the summit serves as an opportunity to coordinate and to sort out the direction of their policy toward North Korea.

-Biden, during his first speech to Congress on Wednesday, said that the U.S. will be working closely with its allies to address the threats posed by Iran and North Korea’s nuclear programs through diplomacy and stern deterrence.
+Biden had said on Wednesday, during his first speech to Congress, that the U.S. will be working closely with its allies to address the threats posed by Iran and North Korea’s nuclear programs through diplomacy and stern deterrence.

-Also possibly on the agenda is climate change, the global economy and the supply of Covid-19 vaccines, with some sources saying they could discuss designating South Korea as the hub for Asia’s Covid-19 vaccine production.
+Also possibly on the agenda is the supply of Covid-19 vaccines as there are some sources saying they could discuss designating South Korea as the hub for Asia’s Covid-19 vaccine production.

 In regards to the Quad alliance of the U.S., Australia, India and Japan, an official from the Blue House said that the Quad has not been decided as an agenda but South Korea is willing to cooperate if it contributes to regional and global peace.